 - isolate three unique ways to seek reciprocal consensus of Deaf people.

 COST: This workshop fee is $10 and supports of HASA (to fund community interpreting projects).

 Dave Coyne, Ed.D., is Language Access and Inclusion Director and a certified interpreter at HASA.
 He has worked in various roles supporting best practices in the interpreting field, mainly as an interpreter educator with a focus on interpreting skill development topics related to power, privilege, and oppression.
 Dave holds a doctorate in Urban Education Leadership from the University of Cincinnati, a Master of Arts and a Bachelor of Applied Science from Siena Heights University, and completed an ASL Interpreter Training Program at Cincinnati State Technical and Community College.

-Workshop will be presented in ASL.
-If you will need English interpretation or if you require any other reasonable accommodations, please contact Dave Coyne by May 1, 2019.
+The workshop will be presented in ASL.
+If you will need English interpretation or if you require any other reasonable accommodations, please contact Dave Coyne by June 1, 2019.